MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L03_Configure_Agent_Pools_and_Understand_Pipeline_Styles.md

 1. Stop and remove the agent service by running `.\config.cmd remove` from the command prompt.
 1. Delete the agent pool.
 1. Revoke the PAT token.
-1. Revert the changes in the **eshoponweb-ci-pr.yml** file by navigating to it from Repos/.ado/eshoponweb-ci-pr.yml, selecting **Edit** and removing lines 13-15 (the agent pool snippet), and changing back to  `vmImage: windows-latest` as it was originally.
+1. Revert the changes in the **eshoponweb-ci-pr.yml** file by navigating to it from Repos/.ado/eshoponweb-ci-pr.yml, selecting **Edit** and removing lines 13-15 (the agent pool snippet), and changing back to  `vmImage: ubuntu-latest` as it was originally.
 (This is because you will use the same sample pipeline file in a future lab exercise.)

 ![Revert pipeline pool back to vmImage settings](images/m3/eshoponweb-ci-pr-vmimage_v1.png)